project-alice-assistant/docs/docs/skill-development/dialog-template.md

 ## Add some variable to our utterances, aka `slots`
 Imagine a shopping skill and an intent to add an item to your shopping list.
-For sure you won't define 10'000 utterances with all possible items to say.
+For sure, you won't define 10'000 utterances with all possible items to say.
 For that you will use `slots`

 ```json
 {